stackbit-projects/charming-triceratops-3a801/src/pages/previous-events.md

 ---
-title: Past Events
+title: Previous Events
 sections:
-  - title: Past Events
+  - title: Previous Events
     subtitle: Stay on the lookout for our social media for future events
     actions:
       - label: LinkedIn